Kashmir: Migrant worker killings spur exodus, halt industries | DW | 04.11.2021

 A recent spate of killings of migrant laborers in India-administered Kashmir has triggered a widespread emigration out of the region, shaking supply chains and bringing some industrial activity to a halt.

-Fears of a demographic change among the Muslim-majority population are behind the killings in the region, which largely depends on a workforce coming from mainland India.
+Fears of a demographic change among the Muslim-majority population are behind the killings in the region, which largely depends on a workforce coming from other parts of India.

 "The industrial output in Kashmir has come down by 80% after the emigration of laborers.
-Similarly, the construction and agriculture sectors have also been badly hit," said Nisar Ahmad Sheikh, vice president of the Federation Chamber of Industries Kashmir (FCIK), an apex body of industries.
+Similarly, the construction and agriculture sectors have also been badly hit," said Nisar Ahmad Sheikh, vice president of the Federation Chamber of Industries Kashmir (FCIK).

 At least five laborers were killed in October as part of a campaign by the pro-freedom militant outfits to kill outsiders for scuttling what they call New Delhi's plans to change the demography of the region.